nterol/technical-test-front/README.md

 Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ## Do not forget
-The purpose of this test is to evaluate your skills, so feel free to refactor and adapt the project to show us *your* skills and apply best practices.
+The purpose of this test is to evaluate your skills, so feel free to refactor and adapt the project to show us *your* skills and apply best practices (SOLID, web performance etc.).